Webhook Integrations

 3. Paste it into the CE Pro webhook URL field.

-4. Save the webhook.
-CE Pro sends a test ping.
+4. Save the webhook, then use Send Test.
+CE Pro sends a sample delivery to the endpoint.

 5. Check the request inspector to see the payload.